postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 After account verification, Postman will send you a confirmation email.
 It can take up to four days to withdraw funds from your bank account using direct debit.

+> * **Direct debit payment failures** - In the event of a direct debit payment failure, Postman will email you with information about how to fix the issue.
+The billing dashboard will also contain this information.
+> * **Direct debit disputes** - If you believe there has been an error with your direct debit payment, contact [Postman support](https://www.postman.com/support/) to resolve the issue.
+If you dispute the payment through your bank, Stripe removes your bank account's verified status and you won't be able to use the account for Postman payments until you [verify it](#setting-up-direct-debit-payments) again.

 #### Verifying your bank account manually

 You can choose to verify your bank account manually instead of using the automatic process documented in [Setting up direct debit payments](#setting-up-direct-debit-payments).
 This manual process may take up to two days.